dostap/dostap/_posts/2015-10-25-responsive.md

 ### 3. Using relative units.
 If the units are relative, scaling up and down should not be a problem at all.
 There are percentages of course, em (the height of the element's font = 16px) and rem (root em: the pixel size rem translates to depends on the font size of the "root" element of the page, html element).
 This includes whitespace - padding and margins, though you can get away with pixels very often.

-### 4. Skipping content and page anchors - better user experience, especially on a smaller device where you would have to scroll a lot.
+### 4. Skipping content and page anchors.
+This makes for better user experience, especially on a smaller device where you would have to scroll a lot.
 Remember to make your anchor tags relevant to your page, since the words contained in the anchor text impact the ranking that the page will receive by search engines.

 Take a look at my [projects page](http://dostap.github.io/projects/) to see an example of a responsive portfolio website.